Forces Children Scotland 2 months ago

 Mauricewood Primary recognises the unique pressures faced by Forces children and employs a play therapist specifically for them.
 The results speak for themselves, with positive outcomes reported for every child who has engaged.
 This is early, targeted intervention at its best: creating space for children to process, express and make sense of their experiences.

 At Colinton Primary in Edinburgh, a different approach is creating similar space for emotional regulation and connection.
-Through a partnership with a local organisation, the school brings dogs into the school environment, offering pet therapy sessions for pupils.
+Through a partnership with Canine Concern Scotland Trust, the school brings dogs into the school environment, offering pet therapy sessions for pupils.
 These moments provide children with time to unwind and regulate.

 Forres Academy in Moray acted early in response to a predictable pressure point: deployments during exam season.
 By putting flexible supports in place, they enabled young people to engage in their studies and balancing academic pressure with their emotional realities.